Welcome!

 • Theory-of-mind understanding and behaviour

-• Expressive display rule knowledge and behaviour
+• Expressive display of rule knowledge and behaviour